+Write your handbook as carefully as you would write a contract with your most important customer.
 The purpose of a personnel handbook has changed over the years.
 At one time, handbooks appeared to be more "Madison Avenue marketing hype" than a useful collection of policies.
 These handbooks promised much, even if the employer had little intent to deliver.
 Then the courts began to enforce the employers' promises and handbooks were considered in a whole new light.
-Rule One: Write the handbook as carefully as you would write a contract with your most important customer.

 One common situation in which when an employer's policies are challenged is when the employment relationship does not work out.
 Does the terminated employee receive accrued vacation time?
 What if an employee quits the day after a holiday?
 Does the employee still receive holiday pay?
-Rule Six: Policies should take into account the possibility of termination.
+Carefully addressing termination in the handbook will answer the questions before they are needed.

 Often, an employer will adopt policies which are statements of good intention, but are not always followed.
 A classic example is a promise to evaluate an employee's performance every year on the employee's seniority date.
 Reviews are often late because they become tied up in the review process.
 An employer is wise to review its promises in its personnel manual and covert "will" to "may" where appropriate.
-(E.g., "The Company may evaluate your performance on an annual basis."
-Rule Seven: Don't make promises you are not prepared to keep.
+(E.g., "The Company may evaluate your performance on an annual basis.")